Scienziatopazzo/svm-thesis/activity-log.md

 # SVMRegression - Research Activity Log

+## 9th May 2018
+* Modified repeated holdout procedure in `training.py` so that the repetition happens before using the test set (added 'runs' attribute).
+* Updated all relevant notebooks by running this version of holdout.
+Scores for R2 scoring are way worse, c-index scores are not.
+TODO: long computations with averaged test scores.

 ## 30th April 2018
 * Implemented Model 2 from *Van Belle et al.* in `svrcens.py`.
 Had to fix a typo in the lagrangian dual specified in the paper.
 First test on dogs dataset yielded scores similar to those of other methods.